Photography and ultralight backpacking don’t exactly go well together.

 Cons:

 • No protection from weather or impact.
-One annoying consequence of having my camera clipped to my shoulder strap is that I always need to take my camera off when I take my pack off so that my camera doesn’t swing and hit something.
+One annoying consequence of having my camera clipped to my shoulder strap is that I need to be careful when I take my pack off so that my camera doesn’t swing and hit something.
 Rain protection isn’t a huge con for me; I wrap a plastic produce bag or a shower cap around my camera which works pretty well.

 • Can be uncomfortable with heavier cameras due to the uneven distribution of weight, especially when backpack straps are thin.

-• The Peak Design camera clip is not wide enough for some backpacking pack straps and may take some finnicking to put on.
+• The Peak Design camera clip is not wide enough for some backpacking pack straps and may take some finicking to put on.

 I have the large size since I originally bought it for my full-frame Nikon D750.
 After switching to the Fujifilm X-T30, the large fits my camera with a lens attached AND my additional lens.
 I use a square of foam from Gossamer Gear’s thin light pad as padding between them.
 Having my camera and additional lens in the same place makes switching lenses super convenient.